rajgoel/course-business-analytics-fundamentals/02-lab/slides.md

 ### Model files

-Throughout this course we assume that the commands to formulate a model are stored in a separate model file with suffix `.mod`.
+Throughout this course we assume that the commands to formulate a model are stored in a separate model file with suffix `.mod` or `.txt` .

 > [!TIP]
 > In your AMPL installation folder, you can find several examples of such model files.
 These can be opened and modified with any text editor.